mvolkmann/blog/src/htmx.md

 Why should we restrict ourselves to only using JavaScript to implement web applications?

+## History and Future

+HTMX was created by {% aTargetBlank "https://bigsky.software/cv/", "Carson Gross" %}.
+He is a principal software engineer at
+{% aTargetBlank "https://bigsky.software/", "Big Sky Software" %}
+and a part-time Computer Science instructor at Montana State University.

+Carson been working on the approach of simplifying web development by adding attributes to HTML for a long time.

+The predecessor of HTMX, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
+Work on intercooler.js began in 2013
+and the first version was released in April 2014.
+Intercooler had a dependency on jQuery, but HTMX does not.

+The first version of HTMX was released in May 2020.
+The 1.0 version was released in November, 2020.
+The latest version as of December 2023 is 1.9.9.
+It is 15K gzipped and 47K unzipped.

+HTMX 2.0 is expected in late 2023 or early 2024.
+It will remove legacy support for things like IE, old style WebSockets, and old style server sent events.
+There will also be some changes to default behavior such as not enabling CORS by default.
+Other changes are not expected to be dramatic.

+HTMX has an extensive set of integration tests implemented in Mocha.

+Carson Gross wishes that the functionality of HTMX would be folded into HTML, making HTMX unnecessary.

+Interest in HTMX exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.
+See {% aTargetBlank "https://www.youtube.com/watch?v=zjHHIqI9lUY", "HTMX" %} and
+{% aTargetBlank "https://www.youtube.com/watch?v=r-GSGH2RxJs", "HTMX in 100 seconds" %}.

+Companies that sponsor the development of HTMX are listed on the
+{% aTargetBlank "https://htmx.org", "HTMX home page" %}.
+They include GitHub and JetBrains.

 ## Client-side Processing

 HTMX is not appropriate for all features of web apps.